Franz Helm: 'Rocket cat'

 One method described by Helm has attracted attention for its illustration of what has been dubbed a 'rocket cat' – a feline with what appears to be a rocket on its back propelling it towards a castle or fortified town.
 The same illustration also shows what appears to be a rocket-propelled dove.
 The illustration appears in various forms in different manuscript versions of Helm's book, as well as in the 1625 printed edition.
 The images appear in a section titled "To set fire to a castle or city which you can't get at otherwise," in which Helm describes ways of using incendiary devices strapped to animals to set fortified places on fire.
 He writes:

 Mitch Fraas of the University of Pennsylvania, which has a copy of Helm's manuscript, writes that "there is no way to know if Helm himself ever employed this method of pyrotechnic warfare."
 He describes it as "sort of a harebrained scheme.
 It seems like a really terrible idea, and very unlikely the animals would run back to where they came from.
 More likely they'd set your own camp on fire."

 Helm was not the first to propose or use incendiary animals; the Biblical figure Samson is described as attaching torches to the tails of three hundred foxes, leaving the panicked beasts to run through the fields of the Philistines, burning all in their wake.
-Early Sanskrit texts, Russian and Scandinavian sources mention cats and birds bearing incendiary devices, while the 10th century Chinese manual Hu Chhien Ching and its 11th century successor Wu Ching Tsung Yao describe and illustrate a series of "fire animals".
+Early Sanskrit texts, early Scandinavian sources and the Primary Chronicle mention cats and birds bearing incendiary devices, while the 10th century Chinese manual Hu Chhien Ching and its 11th century successor Wu Ching Tsung Yao describe and illustrate a series of "fire animals".
 These include "apricot-stone fire sparrows" carrying burning tinders attached to their legs inside an apricot stone, with the hope that they would fly into the enemy's granaries and set them on fire, and "magic-fire flying crows", artificial birds powered by four rocket tubes.
-The 10th century Kievan ruler Olga of Kiev is described in the Russian Primary Chronicle as using flaming birds to wreak revenge on the Drevlyans for killing her husband Igor:
+The 10th-century Kievan ruler Olga of Kiev is described in the Primary Chronicle as using flaming birds to wreak revenge on the Drevlyans for killing her husband Igor: